turtlebot/turtlebot4-user-manual/software/turtlebot4_simulator.md

 # TurtleBot 4 Simulator

-The `turtlebot4_simulator` metapackage contains packages used to simulate the TurtleBot 4 in Ignition Gazebo.
+The `turtlebot4_simulator` metapackage contains packages used to simulate the TurtleBot 4 in Gazebo.

 ## Installation